BKKT Investors Have Opportunity to Lead Bakkt Holdings, Inc. f/k/a VPC Impact Acquisition Holdings Securities Fraud Lawsuit

-BENSALEM, Pa., May 9, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Bakkt Holdings, Inc. f/k/a VPC Impact Acquisition Holdings ("Bakkt" or the "Company") (NYSE: BKKT).
+LOS ANGELES, May 10, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Bakkt Holdings, Inc. f/k/a VPC Impact Acquisition Holdings ("Bakkt" or the "Company") (NYSE: BKKT).

 Class Period: March 31, 2021 – November 19, 2021